tyson-swetnam/porder/README.md

     order               Place an order & get order url currently supports "toar","clip","composite","reproject","compression"
-    download            Downloads all files in your order asyncdownload       Uses multithreaded download for all files in your order
+    download            Downloads all files in your order multipart           Uses multiprocessing to download for all files in your order

 optional arguments: